projectriff/cli/docs/riff_doctor.md

 Check that riff is installed.

-The doctor checks that necessary system components are installed.
+The doctor checks that necessary system components are installed and the user has access to resources in the namespace.

 The doctor is not a tool for monitoring the health of the cluster.